lfranchi/ono/README.md

 Ono
 ===

 Ono is a headless [Tomahawk](http://www.gettomahawk.com) daemon.
 It scans your music, talks to other Tomahawks on the network (and in the future will support Jabber and Twitter SIP).

-It is written in Clojure, and was is my attempt to get familiar with the language.
+It is written in Clojure, and is my attempt to get familiar with the language.

 Usage
 =====